Ali Boulala: Professional skateboarding

-Boulala was banned from entering the United States because of his public drunken shenanigans.
-It's not clear how long or if he is allowed back in the United States.
-He is also member of a friendship group called the "Piss Drunx" (PD), together with Aaron Pearcy, Jim Greco, Andrew Reynolds, Erik Ellington, and Dustin Dollin.
-Dollin explained in a 2011 interview that the brand "Shake Junt" is the "new Piss Drunx."

 Death of Shane Cross

 On 7 March 2007, Shane Cross died in a motorcycle crash in Melbourne, Australia — he was a passenger on a motorcycle driven by Boulala, who was seriously injured in the crash.
 Prior to the crash, both riders were affected by alcohol, and neither wore helmets as a safety precaution before embarking on the ride.
-The DailyTelegraph, published in Sydney, Australia, disclosed in a post-accident article:
+The Daily Telegraph, published in Sydney, Australia, disclosed in a post-accident article:

 Boulala had a blood alcohol concentration of .162 and Cross, who died in hospital, had a blood alcohol level of .18.